Courtesy TechSmart Kids

 These programs will take your kids to the stars or to the bottom of the ocean, start them on the path to computer programming, teach them how to make a movie on the family computer, and even take STEM learning outside in the sun to explore science and nature.

-Ages: 3–5 and 4–8
+Ages: 3 and older

-Cost: $200 per week for half-day; $390 per week for full-day
+Cost: $225 per week for half-day; $425 per week for full-day (member discounts available)

 Cost: Varies by host organization and length of camp-day